Cura : Care Beyond Boundaries Logo

 • ask who will be present in the operating room and who performs each part of the procedure

-• confirm that anesthesia is delivered by a qualified professional and ask what monitoring is used
+• confirm that anesthesia is provided by a qualified professional and ask what monitoring is used

 Facility Standards

-• verify that the procedure will be performed in an appropriately licensed hospital or surgical center
+• verify that the procedure will take place in an appropriately licensed hospital or surgical center

 • ask about infection prevention protocols and emergency response capability